Hello California: For Younger Teens

 How much free time do we get?

-Our counselors are with the group nearly always.
+Our counselors are with the group almost always.
 Everyday we will break up into smaller groups to give our participants some choices and flexibility in their itinerary.
 We do offer some free time to do some shopping, for example, in defined areas that we are very familiar with.
 If participants are ever shopping by themselves within these defined areas they go in groups and for no more than an hour.
 A counselor will always be nearby when participants have free time in each city.
 A lifeguard certified counselor will be supervising the students any time they are involved in water activities.